tarun-rakhunde/kimaye_clone_project/README.md

 - `Product Page`: when user sign in with their respective email id's and  page it will ridirect to products page where user can select or add to cart for further process.
 - `Cart Page`: User can add products to this page or remove products added in the cart.
 - `Checkout Page`: Users can add the delivery addresses.
-- `Payment Page`: Users can add their payment details and also avail for discount using promo codes.
+- `Payment Page`: Users can add their payment details
-- `Order Processing Page` : setTimout function is used to emulate original payment flow.
 - `Additional Features` : Kept the branding, fonts, colors,styling and favicon and titles consistent throughtout the whole website to tried building atleast mvp of site .Not exact but tried  building same features as in original site.

 ## How To Use ✅